Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-Germans are known for their love of forests, and celebrate Arbor Day annually.
-They also have a host of wonderful sayings and phrases revolving around forests and trees, with one that involves shouting into the woods.
+The forest may serve as a place of refuge during the coronavirus crisis.
+Traditionally, Germans are known for their love of the woods — and they also have a host of wonderful sayings and phrases revolving around them.

 Some expressions are self-explanatory, like not seeing the forest for the trees.
 Others, like "einen Ast lachen" (literally, laugh a branch), which means to be convulsed with laughter, and "Süssholz raspeln" (literally, grating licorice root), which means sweet-talking someone, may sound a bit odd to non-native ears.